pminina01/readthedocs/Console-target.md

 _error_ - Indicates whether to send the log messages to the standard error instead of the standard output.
 [Boolean](Data types) Default: `false`

 _detectConsoleTarget_ - Indicates whether the console target should disable itself when no console detected.
-[Boolean](Data types) Default: `true`
+[Boolean](Data types) Default: `true` (introduced in 4.3.10)